Devyani (TV series): Production

+Casting

 It is produced by Anuj Saxena under the banner of Maverick Productions.

-Season 1 of the show was an official remake of StarPlus show Mann Kee Awaaz Pratigya.
-It was airing from 19 March 2012 on Star Pravah replacing by Bandh Reshmache.

-Casting

-It first starred Shivani Surve, Sangram Salvi, Nagesh Bhonsle as Devyani, Sangram and Aabasaheb respectively.
-Shivani Surve left the show in 2013 as makers weren't giving her time to rest.
+It was airing from 19 March 2012 on Star Pravah by replacing Bandh Reshmache.
+It starred Shivani Surve, Sangram Salvi, Nagesh Bhonsle as Devyani, Sangram and Aabasaheb respectively.
+Shivani Surve was removed from the show in 2013 because of her tantrums.
 She was replaced by Deepali Pansare who played the role of Devyani.
 In 2014, all casts of the show were changed for new story.
 Parallel lead Bhagyashree Mote playing New Devyani and recurring one Vivek Sangle.
 In 2015, Bhagyashree Mote also quit the series and Siddhi Karkhanis was cast in the role.